ankowals/saf/README.md

 		CloseBrowserAfterScenario : true
 	- pause duration in case manual intervention during test execution is needed PauseDuration

+		and others (see below for details)

 Entity scripts.path can be use to indicate a path relative to project directory where some autoIT or shell scripts can be found for example.
-Entity apps can be used to group together any 3rd party apps that can be called by the step defs like for example autoIt, wireshark, mergecap etc.
+Entity apps can be used to group together any 3rd party apps that can be called by the step defs like for example autoIt, tshark, mergecap etc.

 In this way multiple systems under test can be configured.